NervanaSystems/ngraph-python/doc/source/building_graphs.rst

 Data Dependencies
 -----------------

-An ``Op``'s primary role is to function as nodes in a directed acyclic graph dependency computation graph.
+An ``Op``'s primary role is to function as a node in a directed acyclic graph dependency computation graph.
 The ``Op`` class's attribute ``args`` is a list containing all upstream dependencies this ``Op`` operates upon.
 These operate as the directed edges of the graph.

 For example,